ksettaluri6/AutoCkt/README.md

 conda env create -f environment.yml
 ```

 NGspice 2.7 needs to be installed separately, via this [installation link](https://sourceforge.net/projects/ngspice/files/ng-spice-rework/old-releases/27/).
 Page 607 of the pdf manual on the website has instructions on how to install.
-Note that you might beed to remove some of the flags to get it to install correctly for your machine.
+Note that you might need to remove some of the flags to get it to install correctly for your machine.

 ## Code Setup
 The code is setup as follows: